SimonSerrano/workout-log-app/README.md

 TODO: Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

+### Folder structure

+The sources are organized in two main folders: `app` and `external`.
+The `app` folder contains everything related to the business of this application.
+The `external` folder contains everything related to frameworks, database access, web and ui.
+This folder structure is based on the clean architecture principle with dependencies going inward only and not outward.

 _For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>